 What We Do

 We promote education and training to achieve change through a multidisciplinary approach to patient blood management and utilization.
 This is done by creating a source of knowledge for all types of blood management strategies.
-SABM’s Goal Our goal is to work toward incorporating patient blood management modalities into clinical practice and help the public, public, and medical communities to embrace the benefits of simple, safe, and effective patient blood management strategies.
+SABM’s goal is to work toward incorporating patient blood management modalities into clinical practice and help the public, public, and medical communities to embrace the benefits of simple, safe, and effective patient blood management strategies.

 Our hard work has paid off